 We recognize your road to success will be comprised of complex, interrelated elements.
 Your student success adviser is dedicated to serving as the go-to resource and guide to help you navigate this journey.
 The advising syllabus is an outline of what you can accomplish as a result of engaging in a collaborative relationship with your adviser.
 Each adviser's syllabus is specific to them, so contact your adviser today to see what your next steps could be.

 The peer mentor program connects you with an energetic, passionate B.S.W. or M.S.W. student who can help you with everything from advice on scheduling courses to how to juggle school with work, family and a social life.
 Every peer mentor is academically successful, empathetic and has great communication skills.
 They routinely receive professional development and mentorship training.
 A matching system ensures that each mentee is paired with a compatible mentor.
-Learn more about our peer mentors or request to meet with one today.
+Contact the Office of Student Success at email@example.com to learn more about our peer mentors or request to meet with one today.

 Child Welfare Stipend Program at VCU

 The Child Welfare Stipend Program is a partnership between the Virginia Department of Social Services and four state universities within Virginia, including Virginia Commonwealth University.
-This specialized training program, funded through title IV-E of the Social Security Act, prepares social work students for a career in child welfare.
-M.S.W. students accepted into this program receive a $10,000 stipend per academic year.
-In exchange for the stipend and extensive child welfare training, the stipend recipient must commit to working one calendar year at a local department of social services within the commonwealth of Virginia for each academic year the stipend was received.
+This specialized training program, funded through title IV-E of the Social Security Act, prepares social work students for a career in public child welfare.
+M.S.W. and B.S.W. students accepted into this program receive a $10,000 stipend per academic year.
+In exchange for the stipend and extensive child welfare training, the stipend recipient has a work payback requirement to work at a local department of social services within the Commonwealth of Virginia, in foster care, adoption and/or in-home services, one calendar year for each academic year the stipend was received.

-More information about the Child Welfare Stipend Program is available online.
+More information about the state Child Welfare Stipend Program is available online.

-For questions, contact Naomi Reddish, Child Welfare Stipend Program coordinator, at firstname.lastname@example.org.
+For questions about the program, contact Naomi Reddish, Child Welfare Stipend Program coordinator, at firstname.lastname@example.org.

 Outside of the classroom, you can expand your experience by taking part in a student-run organization.
 To get involved, email us at email@example.com.